fluree/docs.flur.ee/src/content/0.9.1/docs/permissions/permissions.md

     <img style="height: 140px; width: 520px; margin-bottom: 10px;" src="https://s3.amazonaws.com/fluree-docs/091/authEntities.svg" alt="Diagram shows two auth entities, adminstrator and standardUser. administrator is assigned two roles: dbAdmin and chatUser. standardUser is only assigned one role - chatUser.">
 </p>

-Auth entities govern access to a database.
-Auth entities are issued tokens, and that auth entity's permissions are applied to every database action that they perform.
+Auth entities govern access to a ledger.
+Auth entities are issued tokens, and that auth entity's permissions are applied to every ledger action that they perform.

 An auth entity does not need to be tied a user.
 All auth entities can be used independently.
-However, a common use case is to assign auth entities to database users (via the `_user/auth` attribute).
+However, a common use case is to assign auth entities to ledger users (via the `_user/auth` attribute).
 Roles can also be assigned directly to users (via the `_user/roles` attribute), however if a user has an auth entity, permissions are determined according to the auth entity, *not* the roles.

 For instance, in the below example, the users, janeDoe and bobBoberson, both have roles assigned directly to their user entities. bobBoberson's permissions are limited to the rules assigned to the chatUser role - namely read access for all chats and peopls, as well as read and write access to one's own chats.